ITV Channel Television: 1980s and 1990s

 The new decade began with a new franchise round for the islands in which Channel was unopposed.
 However, there was to be a change of franchise in the South West of England with Westward being replaced by Television South West (TSW), requiring a new agreement with TSW.
 However, in 1986 Channel changed from whom it sourced its network feed, instead changing to Television South (TVS) which served the South and South East of England from Southampton and Maidstone.
 A side-effect of this change was a disruption to serials airing on the station in the afternoon due to the serial having begun on TVS at a different time to TSW so that they were at a different point through the serial's run.
 For instance, Channel had to miss over 100 episodes of The Young Doctors, the first nine episodes of Prisoner Cell Block H which had been screened on TVS in 1985, and it had to re-show 60 episodes of Sons and Daughters as TVS was behind TSW.
-The new feed also meant that Channel simulcast TVS's night time schedule following the launch of this programming area in 1988.
-Channel's night time schedule from that point onwards always simulcast the service seen on TVS and its successor Meridian.
+And rather than introduce its own overnight service when this programming area began in 1988, Channel simulcast TVS's night time schedule, something it continued to do when TVS was replaced by Meridian in 1993.

 During this period, the station began to invest in technology.
 A local service for the Oracle teletext service began in 1981, delivering local news and information.
 Local news was also enhanced with the first underwater ENG camera, created for footage of a Roman shipwreck, and a year later with the introduction of a computerised newsroom, the first of the ITV regions to convert.

 In 1991, the station faced a new challenge: that of a new franchise round.
 Following the Broadcasting Act of the previous year, the allocation of regional franchises had changed to become a blind auction in which the franchise went to the highest bidder.
 This process was further complicated by a quality threshold, in which a higher bidder could be disqualified for having a poor business plan or if its high bid would result in a lack of funds for the programmes themselves.
 In the franchise round, Channel bid £1,000 (the lowest bid accepted) and was out-bid by challenge consortium CI3.
 CI3, formed in part of ex-Channel employees, bid £102,000, but was disqualified as it failed to pass the quality threshold.
 Channel had won the right to continue broadcasting beyond 1993.
 As another consequence of the franchise round, Channel began local news broadcasts during breakfast time as part of GMTV's new service.

 In 1996, Channel began a subtitling service for its local programmes.